 2021 Summer Camps

 Atlanta Falcons Summer Camps plans to adapt to the public health risk that COVID-19 presents to our campers, their families, and our staff.
-While our policies may change to align with current recommendations from the CDC and WHO, please see below for our Summer 2020 COVID-19 protocols.
+We will continue to monitor and update the COVID-19 protocols and procedures to align with the most up to date guidelines from the CDC and State and Local governments.

 Atlanta Falcons Summer Camps COVID-19 Protocols